phelpsbp/The-Hogwarts-Bestiary/README.md

 - Visualizations that highlight the defining characteristics of each house.

 ## Acknowledgments & References
 This project was inspired by my children's new-found love of Harry Potter.
-Being a fan myself, their curiosity and excitement reignighted my own, which is how the idea of this project came to be.
+Being a fan myself, their curiosity and excitement reignited my own, which is how the idea of this project came to be.

 The [dataset](https://github.com/phelpsbp/The-Hogwarts-Bestiary/blob/main/updated_new_creatures_dataset.xlsx) was created entirely myself through webscraping and extensive research.
 The Harry Potter fan community was a huge source in gathering the not-so-easy to find information on the creatures for the dataset.
 Particularly:
 - [The Monster Blog of Monsters](https://themonsterblogofmonsters.tumblr.com/)